weatherforce/ipyreact/docs/source/nbextension_trial.md

 Your module would be loaded, and your code executed even though it is not within this special function.
 But it keep in mind that **it has to be an AMD module**. from second line to load_ipython_extension definition : this is where the magic happen ! what this piece of code is importing 'base/js/namespace' ('which by the way, contains Jupyter') dynamically which means directly from Jupyter environment.
 It then allows you to interact with Jupyter directly, using the Jupyter exposed object.

-With that kind of stuff, you can then add buttons, or delete somes, extend notebook behaviour, such as auto_completion, create a button as link to another service annnnd, most important for us, create front end part for widgets!
+With that kind of stuff, you can then add buttons, or delete some, extend notebook behaviour, such as auto_completion, create a button as link to another service and, most important for us, create front end part for widgets!

-Ok ok that sounds good, but how do we install it? well you just had to ask my friend:
+OK OK that looks good, but how do we install it? well, you just had to ask:

 to install it in a normal way, just hit:
 ```bash